Pirog17000/Pirogs-Nodes/README.md

 Randomizes parts of your prompts using pattern replacement.
 Write `?color? ?animal? in ?background?` and it fills in the blanks from customizable dictionaries.
 Useful for generating variations or discovering unexpected combinations.

+### 🤖 LM Studio Query
+**Category:** `pirog/ai`

+Connects to LM Studio server for text generation and image analysis.
+Supports vision models for describing images, multi-seed prompt generation, and automatic model management.
+Can process image batches for detailed descriptions of different regions.

+**LM Studio Unload Model** - Companion node that properly unloads models from memory using the LM Studio SDK, with passthrough for maintaining workflow continuity.

 ## Why These Tools Matter

 This isn't just another random collection of nodes - it's about gathering all the missing pieces that make image generation workflows actually work smoothly.